B6-WealthCode RentVsBuy

 - Then he discovered something even more important.The break-even point for buying is often much longer than people expect.

-- In many markets, buyers need to stay in the home at least seven to ten years before ownership clearly outperforms renting financially.
+- In many markets, buyers need to stay in the home at least 7 to 10 years before ownership clearly outperforms renting financially.Why?

-- Why?Because transaction costs are huge.Closing costs.
+- Because transaction costs are huge.Closing costs.Agent commissions.Mortgage interest.

-- Agent commissions.Mortgage interest.Repairs.If someone buys and sells too quickly, the costs can destroy most of the financial advantage.
+- Repairs.If someone buys and sells too quickly, the cost can destroy most of the financial advantage.

-- If someone stays in a house for ten, fifteen, or twenty years, ownership usually becomes far more powerful financially.
+- If someone stays in a house for 10, 15, or 20 years, ownership usually becomes far more powerful financially, especially once rent prices continue rising while fixed mortgage payments stay relatively stable.

 - Buying also makes more sense in strong appreciation markets where property values historically rise steadily over time.

-- And if someone can secure a mortgage payment close to local rental prices?The equation improves dramatically.
+- And if someone can secure a mortgage payment close to local rental prices, the equation improves dramatically.

-- One major repair can financially crush someone living paycheck to paycheck.That’s why Marcus stopped viewing homeownership as an automatic financial upgrade.
+- One major repair can financially crush someone living pay cheque to pay cheque.

-- And like any financial tool, whether it works depends entirely on:timing,market conditions,income stability,and how long someone stays there.
+- And, like any financial tool, whether it works depends entirely on timing, market conditions, income stability, and how long someone stays there.

 - The real problem is that society turns buying into an emotional milestone instead of a math problem.